theoladune/AIVC-Seminar/text/script.md

 The main idea of conditional coding is to mix in a latent domain the quantities present at the encoder and the decoder, namely the frame to code and its prediction.
-By doing this, we let the system learn both the optimal domain of representation and the optimal operations to perform the mixture.
+By doing this, we let the system learn both the optimal domain of representation and the optimal operations to perform the mixture between the frame and its prediction.

 ---
+So instead of doing a simple subtraction in image domain as it's the case for residual coding, we have here a complex mixture achieved in a latent domain.

-This results in a richer and more complex mixture than the usual residual coding
+This results in a richer and more optimal mixture than the usual residual coding

 ---